kokoa454/html_school/README.md

-HTML and CSS in school
+HTML, CSS and JavaScript in school